-Other books by this author that I've reviewed include Blood Trinity, Man of My Dreams, Invincible, Born of Shadows, Retribution, Big Guns Out of Uniform, Tapestry, Deadly Promises, In Other Worlds, Dream Warrior, "One BAD Night", Dark Side of the Moon, Alterant, The Guardian, Whispered Lies, Infamous, Born of Silence, Aftertaste, Inferno, Rise of the Gryphon, Styxx, Dangerous Women, Son of No One, Dragonbane, Born of Vengeance, Deadmen Walking.
+Other books by this author include Blood Trinity, Deadly Promises, Alterant, Whispered Lies, Rise of the Gryphon, Man of My Dreams, Invincible, Born of Shadows, Retribution, Big Guns Out of Uniform, Tapestry, In Other Worlds, Dream Warrior, "One BAD Night", Dark Side of the Moon, The Guardian, Infamous, Born of Silence, Aftertaste, Inferno, Styxx, Dangerous Women, Son of No One, Dragonbane, Born of Vengeance, Deadmen Walking

 Third in the Belador paranormal romance series revolving around Evalle Kincaid, a woman desperately trying to prove her value to her peers.
 Based in Atlanta, Georgia.

 There’s certainly no lack of action in this story even if it is only a bridge novel.
 Nothing major gets settled and Kenyon/Love simply continue to tease us along.
 You should really read the first two in the series before you read this one.
 So much that occurs in The Curse refers back to Blood Trinity and Alterant.

 Kenyon and Love have created an interesting alternate world, blending their supernatural setting with our own world.
 My problem with it is that they have too much going on.
 Blood Trinity started in the middle of everything and the usual information dumps were neatly slotted in, but they were and are only choppy bits that never fill us in to make us feel as though we grasp their world.
 Maybe it’s intended to keep us on edge just as their characters are on edge; a trend that continues in The Curse.

 Evalle makes me nuts.
 Okay, she’s had issues in her past.
 But the way she’s treating Storm is very unreasonable.